NXT TakeOver: In Your House (2021): Storylines

 On the February 10 episode of NXT, Cameron Grimes made his return from injury and claimed to have become a GameStop investor during his time away (in reference to the GameStop stock rise), thus making him the "richest man in NXT".
-Grimes then began a feud with WWE Hall of Famer Ted DiBiase (The Million Dollar Man) after encountering him in a jewelry store over their watches.
+Grimes then began a feud with WWE Hall of Famer and "The Million Dollar Man", Ted DiBiase, after encountering him in a jewelry store over their watches.
 Over the next few weeks, DiBiase would continue to one-up Grimes, outbidding him in various purchases.
 On the May 25 episode of NXT, LA Knight confronted Grimes during the Million Dollar Face-Off segment between Grimes and DiBiase, the latter of whom Knight defended and allied with.
 The following week, it was announced that a singles match between Grimes and Knight was scheduled for TakeOver: In Your House.
 DiBiase later announced that their match would instead be a ladder match for the revived Million Dollar Championship.

-On the June 1 episode of NXT, MSK (Nash Carter and Wes Lee) successfully defended their NXT Tag Team Championship against Legado Del Fantasma (Joaquin Wilde and Raul Mendoza), after an assist from NXT North American Champion Bronson Reed, who took down Santos Escobar during the match.
-The following week, Escobar proposed a winner takes all match for the NXT North American Championship and NXT Tag Team Championships at TakeOver: In Your House, which Reed and MSK accepted.
+On the June 1 episode of NXT, MSK (Nash Carter and Wes Lee) successfully defended the NXT Tag Team Championship against Legado Del Fantasma (Joaquin Wilde and Raul Mendoza), after an assist from NXT North American Champion Bronson Reed, who took down Santos Escobar during the match.
+The following week, Escobar proposed a winners take all match for the NXT North American Championship and NXT Tag Team Championships at TakeOver: In Your House, which Reed and MSK accepted.